ivankatliarchuk/ivankatliarchuk/README.md

 ---

 **How I do Pull Request Reviews**
 - If you tag me on pull request - you get banned for month.
 Tag me twice - permanent ban.
-This ban is automated.
+This process is automated.
 - Code Quality: Ensuring the code is clean, efficient, and follows project standards.
 - Simplicity: Ensuring each PR addresses a single purpose, such as refactoring, implementing a new feature, or adding tests and etc. Focused changes are easier to review, test, and release.
 This make reviews faster to review and approve.
 - Good Test Coverage: Adding or updating tests is key to keeping the codebase stable and future-proof.